 SUPPLEMENTARY MATERIAL.
-Supporting material that cannot be included, and which is not essential for inclusion, in the full text may be uploaded with the manuscript submission files.
-Examples include video/audio files, spreadsheets, program files, figures, tables, and so forth.
-These materials should be referenced in the text.
-The files will be hosted alongside the published article at http://scholars archive.byu.edu/wnan and with other electronic distributors (e.g., BioOne, ProQuest, EBSCO, etc.) as permissible.
+Supporting materials that cannot be included, and which are not essential for inclusion, in the full text may be uploaded with the manuscript submission files.
+Examples include audio/video files, spreadsheets, programming files, figures, tables, and so forth.
+The files will be hosted alongside the published article at http://scholarsarchive.byu.edu/wnan and with other electronic distributors (e.g., BioOne, ProQuest, EBSCO, etc.) as permissible.